lucasyule2212/IGNews-App/README.md

 # ig.news

-ig.news is an app inspired in subscription based blogs, like "Medium", using Stripe to simulate subscription.
+ig.news is a Jamstack app, built with Next.js and inspired in subscription based blogs, like "Medium", using Stripe to simulate subscription.

 ## Used Techs